nuts-foundation/uzi-did-x509-issuer/README.md

 > This repository contains experimental code and is not suitable for production usage!

 ## Description

-The UZI Server Certificaat Issuer is a Go-based tool designed for issuing Verifiable Credentials signed by a UZI Server Certificaat.
+The X509 certificate Issuer is a Go-based tool designed for issuing Verifiable Credentials signed by a X509 certificate.
 The issuer creates a did:x509 based on the PKI certificate chain.
+Its main purspose is to create verificable credentials form certificates issued by the [UZI certificate chain from the CIBG registry](https://www.zorgcsp.nl/ca-certificaten).

 ## Features

-The UZI Server Certificaat Issuer generated a Verifiable Credential of type UziServerCertificateCredential with the following features:
+The X509 certificate Issuer generated a Verifiable Credential of type X509Credential with the following features:

 - The DID method is a customized did:x509 DID pointing to the x5c header.
 - The x5c filled with the certificate chain.
 The chain is built from:
-  - The provided UZI server (Test) Certificate
+  - The provided UZI server (Test) certificate
   - All the required certificates from the [UZI register](https://www.zorgcsp.nl/certificate-revocation-lists-crl-s).
   - If the test mode is enabled, the [Test UZI register](https://acceptatie.zorgcsp.nl/ca-certificaten)
-- Signed by the private key of the UZI Server Certificaat.
+- Signed by the private key of the X509 certificate.
 - The VC issued to the provided DID and name.

 ## Note on security, trust, and secrecy

-The VC that is signed by this application are cryptographic proofs, signed by the private key used in the UZI Server Certificate process.
+The VC that is signed by this application are cryptographic proofs, signed by the private key used in the X509 certificate process.
 Note that:

 - This private key is supposed to be kept very secret.
 - The Subject DID of the signed credential is mandated with cryptographic proof to act on behalf of the owner of the private key on the NUTS network.